jarrettmeyer/express-demo/README.md

 #### POST /api/documents/:id/file

 Attach a file to a document.
 A document can have exactly one file associated with it.
-A user can only attach a file if a user owns the document.
+A user can attach a file only if a user owns the document.

+#### PUT /api/documents/:id

+Update a document.
+User must be authenticated.
+A user can update a document only if the user owns the document.

 #### GET /api/owners